New Ransomware Threat Hitting US Businesses

 This threat should not be ignored.
 Barracuda monitored over 20 million attempted attacks within the first 24 hours of identifying the threat, and that number has been growing steadily since.

-We’ve already seen a few businesses in Santa Cruz affected by this attack, so we wanted to remind everyone of the importance of a reliable, robust data backup system.
+We’ve already seen a few businesses in Sacramento affected by this attack, so we wanted to remind everyone of the importance of a reliable, robust data backup system.

 Here’s what you need to know: